zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/function-chaining.png"  width="800" />

 Note:
-call one function after another and it is allso possible to store results in a variable and pass results to a next function in the chain
+call one function after another passing results into the next one

 ---